deepaksisodiya/Todo/README.md

 # Todo App

+> This project was entirely developed using video coding with Cursor IDE and Memory Bank, showcasing an innovative approach to software development that combines AI-assisted coding with structured documentation and workflow management.

 A modern, feature-rich Todo application built with React Native and Expo, focusing on smooth user experience and reliable data persistence.

 ## Features